Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Lakers

-Michael Porter Jr. and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Michael Porter Jr. and the rest of the Denver Nuggets match up versus the Los Angeles Lakers in the NBA Playoffs on Saturday, at 8:30 PM ET.

-Below, we look at Porter's stats and trends to help you find the top prop bets.
+If you'd like to place a wager on Porter's props, we break down his available ones, providing some stats and trends, below.

 Michael Porter Jr. Prop Bets vs. the Lakers